jpotapova/assemble-talk/lorem-ipsum/README.md

-This folder contains an dummy static site.
+This folder contains a dummy static site.
 In the end of the workshop your final result should look like this site.